zaiisao/Documentation/en/Voice/publish_windows_audio.md

 The audio function of the Agora SDK for Windows is enabled by default.
 Users can subscribe to and publish audio streams without calling any other API methods once the users have joined the channel.

 ## Next Steps
-You are in a voice call.
-When the call ends, use the Agora SDK to exit the current call:
+You are in a voice call or broadcast.
+When the call ends, use the Agora SDK to exit the current channel:

 - [Leave the Channel](../../en/Voice/leave_windows.md)